KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 #### Traditional Role

-The ineffable origin.
+The non-originary ground.
 Neither being nor non-being.
-Beyond polarity.
+Unconfined by polarity.
-Beyond motion.
+Unconfined by motion.
-Beyond emanation.
+Unconfined by emanation.

 #### Function